 What is there to do besides drink beer?

-Besides beer drinking, there’s still much to do at Oktoberfest.
+Besides beer drinking, there’s still much to do at Oktoberfest in 2021.
 (But don’t forget about your main objective, beer soldier!)
 There are special events like:

 - Official and unofficial opening and closing ceremonies